conehead23/manual/docs/source/docs/battery.rst

 - Connect the leads to the battery
 - Open :guilabel:`EB Tester software`.
 Ensure correct COM port is selected and press :guilabel:`Connect`

-    - The battery voltage should show up on the software and there should be a flashing rd light by the connect button. -PC- will show up on the EBC-A20
+    - The battery voltage should show up on the software and there should be a flashing red light by the connect button. -PC- will show up on the EBC-A20

 .. image:: /images/battery_connect.PNG
    :target: ../_images/battery_connect.PNG